 Today’s engineering reality is very different:

-- Teams are distributed and often remote.
+- Teams are distributed across the globe and often work remotely.

 - Products are multi-disciplinary by nature and include mechanical enclosures, PCBs, firmware, and embedded systems.